solomon-211/healthhub-medical-finder/README.md

 ## 10. Challenges & Solutions

 ### Challenge 1: API Rate Limiting
-**Problem**: Google Places API has strict rate limits that could exhaust quickly with multiple users.
+**Problem**: Google Places API has strict rate limits that could be exhausted quickly with multiple users.

 **Solution**:
-- Implemented intelligent 10-minute caching system
+- Implemented an intelligent 10-minute caching system
-- Reduced API calls by 90% through cache reuse
+- Reduced API calls by about 90%
-- Added OpenStreetMap as fallback provider
+- Used OpenStreetMap as a fallback if Google doesn't work
 - Displays cache age to users for transparency

 ### Challenge 2: Global Coverage
-**Problem**: Initial API selection was limited to specific regions.
+**Problem**: Initial API selection was limited to specific countries.

 **Solution**:
-- Integrated OpenStreetMap Nominatim for worldwide coverage
+- Used integrated OpenStreetMap Nominatim so that the application is global
 - Multi-provider architecture with automatic fallback
-- Tested with locations across 5 continents
+- Tested with five East African cities and continents
-- Added reverse geocoding for location names
+- Implemented reverse geocoding for coordinates to make places turn into names

 ### Challenge 3: Load Balancer Configuration
 **Problem**: Health checks were failing intermittently, causing server removal.